CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 You import certificates and CRLs onto the switch with the `nv action import system security` command.

 The following example imports a CA certificate bundle with a public key and calls the certificate `tls-cert-1`.
-The certificate is passphrase protected with `mypassphrase`.
 The public key is a Base64 ASCII encoded PEM string.

 ```
-cumulus@switch:~$ cumulus@switch:~$ nv action import system security ca-certificate tls-cert-1 passphrase mypassphrase data """<public-key>"""
+cumulus@switch:~$ cumulus@switch:~$ nv action import system security ca-certificate tls-cert-1 data """<public-key>"""
 ```

 The following example imports the CRL bundle file `crl.crt` from a remote URI: